 - Some headers are not portable: we have just mentioned malloc.h and often CRAN submissions attempt to use endian.h.
-The latter is a glibc extension: some OSes have machine/endian.h or sys/endian.h but some have neither. - Use #include "my.h" not #include <my.h> for headers in your package.
+The latter is a glibc extension: some OSes have machine/endian.h or sys/endian.h but some have neither.
+Header execinfo.h is only available on a few OSes: formerly nor in MacOS nor Solaris, and currently not on Linux systems (such as Alpine Linux) using musl.
+Nor is header fpu_control.h available on macOS nor musl. - Use #include "my.h" not #include <my.h> for headers in your package.
 The second form is intended for system headers and the search order for such headers is platform-dependent (and may not include the current directory).
 For extra safety, name headers in a way that cannot be confused with a system header so not, for example, types.h. - For C++ code, be careful to specify namespaces where needed.
 Many functions are defined by the standards to be in the std namespace, but g++ puts many such also in the C++ main namespace.
 One way to do so is to use declarations such as but it is usually preferable to use explicit namespace prefixes in the code.